assemble/assemble/docs/markdown.md

 ## License

 Marked Copyright (c) 2011-2013, Christopher Jeffrey.
 (MIT License).
 See Marked [LICENSE](https://github.com/chjj/marked/blob/master/LICENSE) and [repo](marked) for more info.

+* Some of this documentation was copied directly from the marked readme.

 [marked]: https://github.com/chjj/marked "Marked Repo on GitHub"